edX Quantum 201: Quantum Computing & Quantum Internet

 Who is this for?

-• Quantum 101 graduates ready to develop depth in algorithms and quantum communication
+• Quantum 101 graduates ready to develop depth in quantum information and algorithms

 • Graduate students and researchers wanting formal treatment of advanced quantum topics